ovito.io

 ovito.Scene.pipelines

 list).
-This option is currently supported only by the the POV-Ray exporter, which generates a scene description file.
+This option is currently supported only by the glTF and POV-Ray exporters, which generate a full scene description file.

 Additional keyword parameters, as documented below, let you control which aspects of a dataset will be written to the output file.
 For instance, for some file formats the